'I Basically Ran On Adrenaline': A Staffer Remembers Obama's White House

 By about the end of 2012 I was in my office with [political strategist] David Plouffe and I was typing while I was talking to him, because I can do that, and he said, "Alyssa what are you doing?"
 I'm like, "What do you mean?"
 He's like, "None of the words on your computer screen are words."
 I looked and it was just gibberish, basically.
 I realized that I wasn't quite right, that something was off. ...

-It turned out, they gave me a gross neurological exam that I was basically functioning sort of on like 50 percent of my capacity and that I was very sleep-deprived. ...
+It turned out — they gave me a gross neurological exam — that I was basically functioning sort of on like 50 percent of my capacity and that I was very sleep-deprived. ...
 It was a sign that I was probably coming to the end of my time and that I was so lucky to have had such incredible experiences, but maybe it was time for someone with fresh legs to take over and have the same experiences that I did. ...

 I prided myself on being creative and being an "idea machine," and my ideas just weren't flowing.
 I was becoming the person who sat at the table and when someone had an idea, I'd be the one who said, "We did that, it didn't work.
 We did that in 2011."
 It was like I had too much memory, I had been there too long, and so I decided it was time for me to go, because I wanted to leave on a high note. ...
 I was glad to decide on my own terms it was time to go, and it was a really nice send-off.